 Emphasis was laid on strengthening the pelvic floor structures and increasing control over the pelvic floor muscles, in addition to improving general fitness and conditioning and promoting mindfulness, deep breathing, and relaxation.
 Participants were also given yoga props and a manual with written descriptions and pictures depicting each of the key yoga postures.
 Tips were provided on ways to practice each posture safely and comfortably to improve incontinence and pelvic floor function.

 The results from the study were quite impressive.
 The authors noted the following:

-The positive change was most notably seen in situations involving stress incontinence, urine leakage triggered by activities that increase abdominal pressure, such as coughing or sneezing.
+- The positive change was most notably seen in situations involving stress incontinence and urine leakage triggered by activities that increase abdominal pressure, such as coughing or sneezing.

 - Behaviorally, there was significantly greater improvement in the annoyance of their symptoms compared to non-yoga participants.